The 5 Best Independence Day Celebrations

 3. Black Hills, South Dakota

-In the Black Hills, you can celebrate Independence Day under the watchful gaze of 4 of this country’s most revered leaders: George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.
-The July 3, 2017, events at Mount Rushmore will include musical performances, educational and cultural programs, and professional presidential reenactors.
-The renactors’ schedule will include a Presidential Press Conference starting at 9:30 a.m.
+In the Black Hills, you can celebrate Independence Day under the watchful gaze of four of this country’s most revered leaders: George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.
+The annual July 3rd and July 4th events at Mount Rushmore include musical performances, educational and cultural programs and professional presidential re-enactors doing various tasks, including a press conference.
+Visitors can also enjoy Indigenous hoop dancing, music and storytelling.

 The small towns near Mount Rushmore in western South Dakota are a goldmine of regional history dating back to the days of the Wild West and the Black Hills Gold Rush.
 The entire city of Deadwood is on the National Historic Register, and just outside of town is Mount Moriah Cemetery, where Wild Bill Hickok and Calamity Jane are buried.
 Custer, Belle Fourche, Rapid City and other communities in the Black Hills offer 4th of July parades, Old West shootouts—and some have fireworks.